-Personal mobile phones and recording devices (tablets, cameras, laptops etc) are never used by staff at the school/setting.
+Personal mobile phones and recording devices (tablets, cameras, laptops etc) are never used by staff at the school/setting unless during break times away from the children.

-If staff have personal phones or devices these are stored securely and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices these are stored securely and will be switched off or on silent during the teaching day.